MarcoMen-Temp/Project18/README.md

   This file opened and stored iris.csv as a dataframe(or short df),using pandas library.
 From there I used built-in commands(df.describe()) to calculate a summary of basic statistics calculations(min.,max.,std. dev.,frequency,quartiles).

   As this was my first time using pandas for Python,I tried different commands(add columns for header,print the first 5 rows of dataframes,append by index row numbers values to different subsets of the dataframe,list information about the Dataframe.
+  After all the calculations are performed and presented, a matrix of histograms is plotted and shown with the default lightblue for all 4 variables

   #### Plot.py